spaceprofessor/aed-handout/HAAE-D03_Handout.md

 ![](figures/haae-d03_ballistic_Seite_26.png)

 As you can see from the table, Titan and Mars allow even large flight path angles for entry.
 For Earth, $\gamma = 2.5^\circ$ is already critical for a human mission.
 So, $\gamma = 2.5^\circ$ is already close to the undershoot boundary or even below (for astronauts that have spent months in weightlessness).
-For small flight path angles, entries at the giant planets are *not much* worse than at Earth, except for Jupiter, where even for $\gamma = 2.5^\circ$, $100\,\mathrm{g}$ are reached.
+For small flight path angles, entries at the giant planets are *not much* worse than at Earth, except for Jupiter, where even for $\gamma = 2.5^\circ$, $100$ g are reached.

 # Ballistic Entry Loads